 Why is My Credit Important?

 Your credit history says a lot about you.
-It demonstrates whether you’ve made paid your bills as agreed or whether you have a history of defaulting on debts.
+It demonstrates whether you have paid your bills as agreed or whether you have a history of defaulting on debts.

-When you purchase goods or services without immediate payment, you’ve created a debt.
+When you purchase goods or services without immediate payment, you have created a debt.
 To assess the risk of you not repaying the debt, lenders frequently examine your credit history, which contains information on whether or not you've repaid your debts in the past.
-If you've reliably repaid your debts in the past, you'll find that lenders are more willing to offer you credit at favorable rates.
+If you have reliably repaid your debts in the past, you'll find that lenders are more willing to offer you credit at favorable rates.

 - Personal information including reported employment

 Generally, lenders review your credit report provided by one of the three major credit reporting agencies - Equifax, Transunion, and Experian.
 The federal Fair Credit Reporting Act requires each of the nationwide credit reporting agencies to provide you with a free copy of your credit report, at your request, once every 12 months.

 Important!
 There's only one online authorized source for obtaining your free credit reports www.annualcreditreport.com beware of other sites that may look and sound similar but may require you to purchase other services to receive a "free" report.

 What is a FICO Score?